Koha-Community/kohadocs/source/01_installation.rst

 8. **Enrolment period-Until date:** Select a date from the interactive datepicker calendar icon which appears when you click on this input box.
 The date you choose will be the enrolment end date for patrons created from this patron category.

-9. **Path to create patron category:** More patron categories can be created or altered by going to Administration -> Patron categories
+9. **Path to create patron category:** More patron categories can be created or altered by going to Administration -> Patron categories.

 10. Click the *Submit* button to create the patron category.